TASEmulators/fceux/README-SDL.md

 	cp -R output/luaScripts /usr/local/some/directory/that/i/will/find/later

+If you would like to clean the temporary scons files to perform a 'make clean' like function, you can do the following:

+	scons -c && rm -rf .scon*

 3 - Compile-time options
 ------------------------
 You can enable and disable certain features of fceux at build time.